How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon

-We assess the causal effect of receiving coupons (of a certain category) on the average per-day expenditures by means of causal forests, a causal ML method developed by \cite*{WagerAthey2018} that draws on the ML technique of random forests.
-While the causal forest framework primarily aims at estimating treatment effect heterogeneity, i.e., how the effect of coupons is distributed across different clients and time periods (see Section \ref{methodsheterogeneity}), the estimated causal forests can also be used to estimate the ATE of coupon provision (see Section \ref{methodsATE}).
-Both, the causal forest algorithm for assessing treatment effect heterogeneity as well as the estimation procedure used for determining the ATE, rely on combining orthogonal score based estimation with sample splitting.
-While orthogonalization ensures robustness to regularization bias in the models for estimating $\mu(D,X)$ and $p(X)$, in the following referred to as plug-in parameters $\eta = (\mu_D(X), p(X))$, the purpose of the latter is to avoid overfitting in the estimation of treatment effects.
-In Section \ref{methodsGATE}, we utilize the estimated causal forest for determining the treatment effect in different customer segments as defined by selected covariates.
-In Section \ref{methodsoptimalpolicy}, finally, the estimated causal forest is used to determine which customers should optimally be targeted with the different coupon campaigns.
+We assess the causal effect of receiving coupons (of a certain category) on average per-day spending using causal forests, a causal ML method developed by \cite*{WagerAthey2018} that draws on the ML technique of random forests.
+While the causal forest framework primarily aims at estimating treatment effect heterogeneity, i.e., how the effect of coupons is distributed across different clients and time periods (see Section \ref{methodsheterogeneity}), the estimated causal forests can also be used to estimate the ATE of coupon provision (see Sections \ref{methodsATE}).
+Both the causal forest algorithm for assessing treatment effect heterogeneity and the estimation procedure used for determining the ATE rely on combining effect estimation on so-called \cite*{Neyman1959}-orthogonal scores with sample splitting.
+The purpose of orthogonalization is to ensure the robustness of the estimation of causal effects to regularization bias which accrues when using ML to estimate $\mu(D,X)$ and $p(X)$, in the following referred to as plug-in parameters $\eta = (\mu_D(X), p(X))$.
+Sample splitting, on the other hand, aims to avoid overfitting in the estimation of treatment effects.
+In Section \ref{methodsGATE}, we outline how the estimated causal forest can be utilized for determining the treatment effect in different customer segments as defined by selected covariates.
+Section \ref{methodsoptimalpolicy}, finally, shows how to use the estimated causal forest to determine which customers should optimally be targeted with the different coupon campaigns.